 Famous Belgians in Music

-- The world of music would be very different had Belgian musician and inventor, Adolphe Sax, not created the saxophone.
+The world of music would be very different had Belgian musician and inventor, Adolphe Sax, not created the saxophone.
 There are tributes to him and his most famous creation in the Walloon city of Dinant.

-- Arguably the world’s most famous harmonica player is Belgian, Jean ‘Toots’ Thielemans, who became a became NEA Jazz Master in 2009.
+Arguably the world’s most renowned harmonica player is Belgian, Jean ‘Toots’ Thielemans, who became a became NEA Jazz Master in 2009.